comtvset/node-file-manager/src/assets/help.md

  mv <source> <destination>        Moves a file or directory to a new location
                                   example: mv "C:\Users\User\moveFile.txt" "C:\Users\User\new Folder"

+ os --EOL                         Display the default End-Of-Line sequence for the current OS

+    --cpus                        Show information about available CPU cores

+    --homedir                     Show the path to the home directory

+    --username                    Show the current user's name

+    --architecture                Display the CPU architecture of the system

  ls                               Lists the contents of the current directory

  help                             Displays this help message